๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 The Duomo di Milano.

-• Santa Maria delle Grazie.
-A UNESCO World Heritage Site, this Reinassance church hosts Leonardo Da Vinci’s most famous artwork, The Last Supper.
+• Santa Maria delle Grazie is a UNESCO World Heritage Site as this Renaissance church hosts Leonardo Da Vinci’s most famous artwork, The Last Supper.

 The Last Supper can only be viewed for 15 minutes.
 You must book a timed ticket to see it and some tours will allow you to skip the line.

-• Navigli District.
-One of the most famous districts in Milan, Navigli runs along the river and is a picturesque town that comes alive during the night.
+• Navigli District is one of the most famous districts in Milan.
+Navigli runs along the river and is a picturesque town that comes alive during the night.

-Many of Milan’s top restaurants are often booked, especially in popular and tourist-heavy areas like Navigli.
-Make reservations in advance or else you might be stuck waiting for seats for hours, which is what happened to me.
+Many of Milan’s top restaurants are often booked, especially in popular areas like Navigli.
+Make reservations in advance or else you might be waiting for seats for hours, which is what happened to me.

-๐Ÿ—“๏ธ How long to visit: You can spend one to four days in Milan, depending on your interest.
-One to two days is sufficient to do the top attractions, but if you want to shop and explore more of its galleries, three days or more is appropriate.
+You can spend one to four days in Milan, depending on your interest.
+One to two days is sufficient time to visit the top attractions, but if you want to shop and explore more of the galleries, three days or more is appropriate.

-If you want to see the best of Milan and understand its history better, here’s a well-rated guided tour.
+See the best of Milan and understand its history better in this well-rated guided tour.

 A hand holding up a creamy gelato with two flavors.